-The proportion of older people across the globe is increasing all the time, with around one in 12 people worldwide now being 65 and over; and this is expected to double in the next 30 years.
+According to the United Nations, the proportion of older people across the globe is increasing all the time, with around one in 12 people worldwide now being 65 and over; and this is expected to double in the next 30 years.
 It is estimated that by 2050, almost one in five of us will be over 65.
 That equates to 1.6 billion people.

 Our expanding older generation are extending their lives and at the same time increasing the quality of their lives due to good quality health care and advancements in medicine.
 However, it appears that in some cases older people who once maintained good dental and oral care are letting this slip as the years continue to pass.
 Keeping our natural teeth further into life means there is a greater need for support daily, dental treatment and restorative work, as well as more care for unrestored teeth.

-Those looking after elderly patients or older family members are more likely to encounter more demands and difficulties when caring for an older person’s oral health because of their reduced mobility, as well as losses in cognitive ability.
+According to the Oral Health Foundation, those looking after elderly patients or older family members are more likely to encounter more demands and difficulties when caring for an older person’s oral health because of their reduced mobility, as well as losses in cognitive ability.
 Elderly people who are suffering with poor oral health could be in pain and discomfort and experience problems their mouth and jaw.
 They might also have difficulty eating and drinking, which could lead to nutritional deficiencies and this could have a negative impact on their wider health.

 • Handle dentures with great care.
 To avoid accidentally dropping them, stand over a folded towel or a full sink of water when handling them.